-Children who are four years old on or before September 1st are eligible to register for either of the four-year-old sessions.
-(Monday/Wednesday/Friday mornings OR Monday through Thursday afternoons)
+Children who are four years old on or before September 1st are eligible to register the four-year-old sessions.

 We only accept registrations for the upcoming year.
 However, we maintain a list of parents who are interested in enrolling in future years and notify them of upcoming registration dates.
 You can add your name to this list by emailing your name, your child’s name and birthdate to email@example.com

 The deposit is applied to the cost of tuition.
-If we are unable to enroll your child in the session you have requested, we will refund the deposit.
 If you withdraw after your child’s enrollment has been confirmed, your deposit is forfeited.

 Tuition scholarships for the afternoon four-year-old session are available for qualified families through Michigan’s Great Start Readiness Program (GSRP).
-The Ready for School Holland/Zeeland/Hamilton Initiative has also provided tuition assistance to qualified families enrolled in our three-year-old session.
-The Little Hawks Advisory Group Scholarship Fund provides a source of assistance for qualifying families who cannot access other resources.
-The same application form is used for all assistance; it is available on our website (www.littlehawks.org) along with income guidelines.
+The Ready for School Holland/Zeeland/Hamilton Initiative has also provided tuition assistance to qualified families .
+The same application form is used for both; it is available on our website (www.littlehawks.org) along with income guidelines.

 No, the Little Hawks Discovery Preschool is not a cooperative preschool; parents are not required to help at the preschool.
-However, we have a very active volunteer program in the Hamilton Community Schools called WISH (We’re Investing in the Students of Hamilton).
-Once parents (or other family members) have completed a WISH profile and a background check has been completed, they are qualified to volunteer in the preschool classroom.
+However, we have a very active volunteer program.
+Once parents (or other family members) have completed a volunteer profile and a background check has been completed, they are qualified to volunteer in the preschool classroom.

 We are unable to accommodate visitors to our preschool when we are in session due to issues of space, safety and privacy.
 We will schedule open house times when families are invited to meet our teaching staff and visit the classroom.

-Yes, snacks are provided by the Hamilton Community Schools’ Food Service and served “family style” each day.
-Typical snacks include items like fruit (canned or fresh), goldfish or graham crackers, yogurt, or cereal bars.
+Yes, snacks are provided and served “family style” each day.
+Typical snacks include items like fresh fruit and vegetables, pretzels or graham crackers, yogurt, or cereal bars.
 Milk or fruit juice is also served daily.

 Absolutely!
 Our curriculum is active, engaging and appropriate for the growing brain of a preschooler.
 Each week you will receive a newsletter explaining the learning activities and their connection to preschool learning and school readiness.